alexpdp7/alexpdp7/PERSONAL_INFRA.md

 ## Possible improvements

-* Right now I execute backups in the Proliant, plugging in small USB HDDs.
-As I'm often away from flat 1, I'd like to re-do my backup scripts so I can plug in the USB drives in any system (e.g. my laptop, the Proliant in flat 1 or the Raspberry Pi on flat 2) and run the backup wherever I am.
-* Convert the Proliant to Proxmox so it uses ZFS (for even simpler backups and snapshotting) and the few misc services there can run isolated in LXC containers.
 * Better sync'ing of user files.
 NextCloud out of the box only works on systems with a graphical interface.
 There are solutions to mount NextCloud using WebDav, but I prefer to do a sync (so if the server is down I still can access my files) and to run the client headless, but I prefer to stay within supported solutions.
 Probably syncthing would be a good solution for headless systems to sync dotfiles, etc.
-* Add the Proliant and Raspberry to FreeIPA.
 * Add a lab so I can experiment with things in isolated environments.
 * Set up SSO on my smartphone, perhaps do some MDM